 Gothenburg is the leading centre for clinical trials in Sweden.
 It is home to strong clusters in pharmaceuticals, personal wound and care, biomaterials and anatomical reconstructions, medical technology, in vitro fertilisation and transplantation.

 Some of our fastest growing areas are healthtech, imaging technologies, biotech and medical devices.

 Gothenburg’s strong ICT sector is enabling the rapid growth in healthtech.
 The area is high on the agenda and Sweden's vision is to be the world leader in digitised health care and e-health solutions by 2025.
 Healthtech is also a focus area of Sahlgrenska Science Park.
 In addition, each year the city hosts one of Europe’s leading eHealth events, Vitalis, which attracts around 5,000 participants.

 Overall, there are good opportunities to engage with local venture capitalists, business angels or public players for co-investments.
 Gothenburg also welcomes companies that are interested in cooperating with internationally renowned science partners or want to team up with research institutes.
-To learn more, contact our Life Science Investment Advisor Iris Öhrn.
+To learn more, contact Iris Öhrn, investment advisor for life science at Business Region Göteborg.

 Attracting major investments

 In recent years many companies and organisations have chosen to establish or expand operations in Gothenburg.
 A few examples are Dentsply-Sirona, Fosun Pharma, AstraZeneca and General Electric as well as The Swedish Research Institute (RISE) and Clinical Studies Sweden.